 Learning differences didn’t stop some of the world’s brightest visionaries from discovering, creating, and inventing.
 Think Gavin Newsome, Albert Einstein, Bessie Coleman...
 Today’s students — our future leaders and innovators — are unstoppable when they learn how they learn best.

 The Nile River runs through a classroom designed to replicate ancient civilizations, and lanterns dot the stone walls of another made to resemble a medieval castle.
 Guided by a museum director, a group of curators examine artifacts and determine if they should preserve, restore, or replicate these treasures.
-Imaginative and immersive role-playing, a hallmark of Lab’s elementary and intermediate divisions, builds character, empathy, and the ability to see multiple perspectives.
+Imaginative and immersive role-playing, a hallmark of Lab’s Lower and Middle School divisions, builds character, empathy, and the ability to see multiple perspectives.
 These are just some of the many examples of the multi-sensory, cross-curricular, project-based learning you’ll find throughout our halls.